 Water Quality in the State of Colorado

 Colorado, home to an estimated 5.7 million residents, is noted for having a wide variety of breathtaking landscapes.
 The majority of Colorado water is supplied by the Rocky Mountains snowfall.
 Most of the snow falls on the west side of the Rocky Mountains and supplies the rivers on the west.
-Because the populous cities are on the east side of Colorado, the main source of drinking water for Colorado residents is brought in by way of trans-mountain diversions such as the Colorado Big Thompson Project and the Fryingpan-Arkansas Project.
+Because the populous cities are on the east side of Colorado, the main source of drinking water for Colorado residents is brought in by way of trans-mountain diversions like the Fryingpan-Arkansas Project.

 Colorado Water Hardness by City

 Colorado water is considered soft to moderately hard depending on the location.
 During the winter, Colorado’s water becomes slightly harder.
 This occurs, because it's reservoirs freeze, allowing the water to absorb more minerals.